Basit341/Machine-learning-projects-Classification-and-Regression-/README.md

 # Projects
-This repository is all about different types of projects of data science using Python.
+This repository is all about different types of projects of data science using Python for different approaches like regression and classification.
 projects:

          1. PREDICTING EARTH QUACK DAMAGE IN NEPAL